 “Darius was a postmodern eclectic long before it was cool.” – Jay Allen Sanford, San Diego Reader

-Darius is a songwriter, poet, singer, and guitarist.
+Darius is a songwriter, poet, singer, guitarist, and producer.
 (He also played sitar on Warren Zevon’s classic song "Bad Karma.")
-He has released five CDs and performed at CBGB, the Speakeasy, Bitter End, Passim, Continental Club, Shrine Auditorium, as well as the South By Southwest Music Conference, New Music Seminar, and many other venues.
+He has released seven CDs and performed at venues such CBGB, the Bitter End, Passim, Continental Club, Shrine Auditorium, the Troubadour and the Whiskey, as well as the South By Southwest Music Conference and the New Music Seminar.
 He and his bands have played on bills with Don McLean, Lucinda Williams, Los Lobos, Doctor John, and Guy Clark, to name just a few.

-His CD The Coyote Cantos was released in 2012 and was nominated for a San Diego Music Award.
+His CD The Coyote Cantos was was nominated for a San Diego Music Award as was the Sham Saints' EP Out of Tune.

 Darius appeared on the San Diego scene in the early 1980s as a psychedelic art rocker, with his band Darius and the Magnets.
 The band soon relocated to Los Angeles, but by the mid 80s, he had become disillusioned with band politics and rock and roll volume.
 In search of a more direct vehicle for his lyrics, he broke up the band and was reborn as a folksinger.
 He soon found himself part of the blossoming Los Angeles neo-folk scene of the late 80s, along with Peter Case, Lucinda Williams, and others, which was centered around the Breakaway club.
 That was the start of a folk-singer/songwriter career that’s persisted for thirty years, both in California and Sweden.